 In establishing its expected return on plan assets assumption, the Company reviews its asset allocation and develops return assumptions based on different asset classes adjusting for plan operating expenses.
 Actual asset over/under performance compared to expected returns will respectively decrease/increase unrecognized loss.
 The change in the unrecognized loss will change amortization cost in upcoming periods.
-A one percentage point increase or decrease in the expected return on plan assets would have resulted in a corresponding change in 2017 pension expense of \$2.4 for the Company Plan.
-A one percentage point increase or decrease in the expected return on plan assets would have resulted in a corresponding change in 2017 pension expense of \$2.4 for the U.K. Plans.
+A one percentage point increase or decrease in the expected return on plan assets would have resulted in a corresponding change in 2018 pension expense of \$2.5 for the Company Plan.
+A one percentage point increase or decrease in the expected return on plan assets would have resulted in a corresponding change in 2018 pension expense of \$2.8 for the U.K. Plans.

-Net pension cost for 2017 was \$14.6 as compared with \$14.9 in 2016 and \$12.0 in 2015.
-The increase in pension expense was due to increases in the amount of net amortization and deferral as a result of lower discount rates.
-Pension expense for the Company Plan and the PEP is expected to increase to \$13.3 in 2018 as a result of a lower assumed discount rate and changes in participant mortality tables.
-Pension expense for the Germany Plan and the U.K. Plans is expected to increase to \$0.1 in 2018 as a result of changes in participant mortality tables.
+Net pension cost for 2018 was \$20.9 as compared with \$14.6 in 2017 and \$14.9 in 2016.
+The increase in pension expense was due to increases in the amount of net amortization and deferral as a result of lower discount rates as well as a \$7.5 settlement charge.
+Pension expense for the Company Plan and the PEP is expected to increase to \$13.3 in 2019 as a result of a lower assumed discount rate and changes in participant mortality tables.
+Pension expense for the Germany Plan and the U.K. Plans is expected to increase to \$1.2 in 2019 as a result of a decrease in the expected return on plan assets.

-Further information on the Company's defined-benefit retirement plans is provided in Note 16 to the Consolidated Financial Statements.
+Further information on the Company's defined-benefit retirement plans is provided in Note 17 to the Consolidated Financial Statements.